OliverSchiffmann/comparingGateAndAnnealing/README.md

 # comparingGateAndAnnealing
 Repository to store code contributing to the publication "Comparing Gate and Annealing-based Quantum Computing for Configuration-Based Design Tasks".
+Scipts for both the annealing approach and the grover's approach are stored along with the respective requirements.txt files